dodobrands/WebAuthn.Net/src/WebAuthn.Net.Storage.SqlServer/README.md

 ## WebAuthn.Net.Storage.SqlServer

-This project contains an implementation of interfaces responsible for data storage and is intended for use with SqlServer 2019+.
+This project contains an implementation of interfaces responsible for data storage and is intended for use with Microsoft SQL Server 2019+.

 ## Database schema